Community Health Education Programs

 If your organization is interested in receiving an AED donated through the Fox Valley Heart Fund, please complete the AED Donation Request Application.

 Rush-Copley features an interactive program in which representatives from the medical center visit area schools to speak about sanitation and other simple ways/tips to stay healthy.

 This half-day forum held at Rush-Copley Medical Center allow students to get a first hand account of varying careers in the medical field.

-Held at Waubonsee Community College, downtown campus, this health education program provided in Spanish targets the needs and well-being of Latinas over the age of 12 in the community.
+Held at Prisco Community Center, this health education program provided in Spanish targets the needs and well-being of Latinas over the age of 12 in the community.